aroller/autoeyes/README.md

 ## Autos Need Eyes

-_Autoculi_ (Auto Eyes) is a simple lighting system for one-way communication from the robot to pedestrians, cyclists and other mobile humans.
+_Auto Eyes_ is a simple lighting system for one-way communication from the robot to pedestrians, cyclists and other mobile humans.

 <img src="images/Open-source-hardware-logo.svg" width="50px" style="float:right;"  title="Open Source Software / Hardware">